kubedb/docs/docs/guides/mariadb/failover/guide.md

 Before simulating failover let's know how it works with the help of maxscale.

-MaxScale uses a monitor (like the MariaDB-Monitor plugin) to track the health of database nodes in a replication setup (e.g. MariaDB master-replica).
+MaxScale uses a monitor (like the MariaDB-Monitor plugin) to track the health of database nodes in a replication setup (e.g. MariaDB master-slave).
 If the `Master` node becomes unavailable—due to a crash, network issue, or maintenance—

 MaxScale:
 - Detects the Failure: The monitor(ReplicationMonitor) continuously checks node status (using MySQL pings or status variables).
 - Selects a New `Master`: It identifies the most suitable replica based on criteria like replication lag or server state.
-- Promotes the Replica: MaxScale executes commands to promote the chosen replica to `Master` (e.g. STOP SLAVE; RESET SLAVE ALL;).
+- Promotes the Replica: MaxScale executes commands to promote the chosen slave-replica to `Master` (e.g. STOP SLAVE; RESET SLAVE ALL;).
-- Reconfigures Replicas: Other replicas are updated to replicate from the new `Master`.
+- Reconfigures Replicas: Other slave-replicas are updated to replicate from the new `Master`.
-- Redirects Traffic: MaxScale’s router (RW-Split-Router) seamlessly directs write queries to the new `Master` and read queries to replicas.
+- Redirects Traffic: MaxScale’s router (RW-Split-Router) seamlessly directs write queries to the new `Master` and read queries to slave-replicas.

 This process happens automatically, typically within seconds, ensuring minimal disruption.
 Lets open another terminal and monitor the state of all the pods: